Are other school offering Skype Stations? This is ingenious!

-Just to be clear, this isn’t an instructional session, it’s a celebration.
+- Just to be clear, this isn’t an instructional session, it’s a celebration.
 It’s a “welcome to Georgia Tech” event.
 It’s a chance for students to have fun in the library and to meet their fellow dorm mates and peers.
 It shows that we don’t have to be so serious all the time– that we are approachable.
 We want them to see the space, live in it for a few hours, and hopefully feel less intimidated later in the semester.
 Plus it is a fun bonding experience for staff too.

 This September, McMaster Libraries will be introducing Apple computers in the public areas in both Thode and Mills Libraries.
 Come September, you’ll find a sea of brand new machines, including iMacs, Mac Pros and Apple laptops.